 Until further notice, requests for files by those working in or visiting the Archdale Building will be handled as follows:

-Water Quality Permitting records contact- Diann Jones (919-807-6306).
-Diann is located on the 6th floor in the Planning Section.
-You may also send an e-mail to NCDENR.email@example.com for non-urgent requests.
+Water Quality Permitting records contact - Diane Rodman (919-807-6306).
+Diane is located in the Basement of the Archdale Building.
+You may also send an e-mail to NCDENR.firstname.lastname@example.org for non-urgent requests.

 Files pertaining to a specific region (see regional map) may be available at our regional offices.
 We ask that you schedule an appointment to review files at these locations so that we may serve you better.

 If it is not convenient for you to come to the file room yourself, you may want to have an associate assist you with the request, or you may contact a temporary employment agency to handle your request.
 For a listing of "Employment Agencies-Temporary" refer to the "Yellow Page" listings at either of the following websites: www.superpages.com or www.realpages.com.